Learning from LoL (League of Legends) Certificate Expiration Incident: How AWS ACM Automatic Renewal Works

 Step 2: Complete DNS Validation

-On the certificate details screen, clicking Create records in Route 53 will automatically add CNAME validation records to Route 53.
+On the certificate details screen, clicking the Create records in Route 53 button automatically adds CNAME validation records to Route 53.

-After a short wait, the Status will change to Success.
+After a short wait, the Status changes to Success.

 4